-There are many online research tools available for you to research your family history but in particular, Welsh records are quite predominant on the major web sites.
+There are many online research tools available for you to research your family history but in particular, Welsh records are quite predominant on the major websites.
 Conwy libraries have many old photographs, history books and newspaper articles to assist with your search and all have computer access.
-Colywn Bay library offers a larger Archive Access Point, with much more information available on microfiche, such as census lists and Parish registers dating back to the 1890s.
+Colwyn Bay library offers a larger Archive Access Point, with much more information available on microfiche, such as census lists and Parish registers dating back to the 1890s.

-There are many more Churches to be found in the surrounding villages and towns near Whitehouse Leisure Park.
+There are many more churches near holiday parks in North Wales, for example, Whitehouse Leisure Park.
 In these days of modern technology the majority of them have their own website and some, even a Facebook page, where you can find regular updates of social gatherings, events and weekly service times and details.

 Caravan holiday parks in Towyn, Wales offer affordable, comfortable and often luxurious self-catering accommodation.